The $p$-adic Gelfand-Kapranov-Zelevinsky hypergeometric complex: Abstract

 \section{Abstract}

-To a torus action on a complex vector space, Gelfand, Kapranov and Zelevinsky introduce a system of differential equations, called the GKZ hypergeometric system.
+To a torus action on a complex vector space, Gelfand, Kapranov and Zelevinsky introduce a system of differential equations, which are now called the GKZ hypergeometric system.
 Its solutions are GKZ hypergeometric functions.
 We study the $p$-adic counterpart of the GKZ hypergeometric system.
-In the language of dagger spaces introduced by Grosse-Kl\"onne, the $p$-adic GKZ hypergeometric complex is a twisted relative de Rham complex of meromorphic differential forms with logarithmic poles for an affinoid toric dagger space over the dagger unit polydisc.
-It is a complex of of ${\mathcal O}^\dagger$-modules with integrable connections and with Frobenius structures defined on the dagger unit polydisc such that traces of Frobenius on fibers at Techm\"uller points define the hypergeometric function over the finite field introduced by Gelfand and Graev.
+The $p$-adic GKZ hypergeometric complex is a twisted relative de Rham complex of overconvergent differential forms with logarithmic poles.
+It is an over-holonomic object in the derived category of arithmetic $\mathcal D$-modules with Frobenius structures.
+Traces of Frobenius on fibers at Techm\"uller points of the GKZ hypergeometric complex define the hypergeometric function over the finite field introduced by Gelfand and Graev.
+Over the non-degenerate locus, the GKZ hypergeometric complex defines an overconvergent $F$-isocrystal.
+It is the crystalline companion of the $\ell$-adic GKZ hypergeometric sheaf that we constructed before.
+Our method is a combination of Dwork's theory and the theory of arithmetic $\mathcal D$-modules of Berthelot.